oguzutku1745/SnarkCollective/README.md

 1. Update the `WalletContext.tsx` file to include the new wallet's connection logic
 2. Add the wallet's icon to the `assets` directory
 3. Update the `ConnectWallet.tsx` component to include the new wallet option
+4. Implement transaction handling for the new wallet in the `createTransaction` method

 ## 📚 Documentation